White Elephant Gift Exchange

 3. And Regular Gifts like Gift Cards, Wine, Gadgets

 If you have run a White Elephant Gift Exchange for several years, mix your gift exchange up by adding a theme like Toys, Beverages, Hot Stuff, Cold Stuff, Christmas Movies or Cartoons, Red and White, Edible, Crafty, Re-Gift, Gifts that reference a Christmas Carol or Christmas story.
 We found that the White Elephant themes changed things up and made the gifts more creative.
+If you are new to hosting a holiday party please be sure to check out the White Elephant Rules and tips on how to run your present exchange below.

 1. Send out an invitation or email letting people know that there will be a White Elephant Gift Exchange.